The very first tip for how to start writing a book is to have a plan. This is where a snowflake outline can help you.

 In my experience, this method has a lot of downsides.

-Then it needs so much editing and time to write and re-write to fix all the plot problems that it is like writing a book twice.
+Then it needs so much editing and time to write and re-write to fix all the plot problems.
+It is like writing a book twice.

 A better way to write fiction is to know the end before you write the beginning.

 The Snowflake outline method that bestselling author Randy Ingermanson developed can help you do just that.

 Perhaps you could also call it the snowball method.

 You start small, and your plan gets bigger and bigger.